lab11/monoxalyze/software/firmware/apps/humidityTest/README.md

-This folder stores the firmware to test and store data recorded by the pressure sensor on the Monoxalyze board.
-This test is intended to periodically record and store pressure and temperature data as a test for pressure sensitive wakeup.
+This folder stores the firmware to test and store data recorded by the humidity sensor on the Monoxalyze board.
+This is a good test to verify functionality of the humidity sensor.
-The rest of the guide explains how to build and program the NRF51822 running on Monoxalyze.

 Setup
 =====